Let's Break Down All The Gossip In Christina Aguilera's Controversial Interview

 She likes DJ Khaled.

-He lives near her and is often riding a "little golf cart" around the neighborhood.
+He lives near her and is often riding a "little golf cart" around the neighbourhood.

 “I’ve always been a huge fan of Kanye,” she told writer Allie Jones.
 “Outside of, you know, his controversial aspects, I just think he’s a great artist and musicmaker and beatmaker.
 The artists that he chooses to pluck from different walks of life are so interesting.”
 Just to catch you up: West has only become more controversial since Aguilera gave this interview.